alexklibisz/elastiknn/docs/_posts/2021-07-30-how-does-elastiknn-work.md

 You can run this installation command on each node at startup, or simply build it into a Docker image.

 Finally, Elasticsearch plugins need to be re-built and re-released for every specific release of Elasticsearch.
-This is because Elasticsearch only maintains backwards-compatibility at the HTTP API level -- the Java internals usually have a few minor breaking changes for every release.
+This is because Elasticsearch only maintains backwards-compatibility at the HTTP API level.
+The Java internals usually have a few minor breaking changes for every release.
 This makes it difficult to backport bug-fixes and new features to older versions of the plugin.
 Elastiknn has so far taken the approach that bug-fixes and new features are released only for the latest version of Elasticsearch.[^gradle]

 ### Diagram Overview

-This diagram should help understand the discrete parts of Elastiknn and how they interact with Elasticsearch and Lucene.
+This diagram should help understand the components of Elastiknn and how they interact with Elasticsearch and Lucene.

 The diagram is partitioned into rows and columns.
 The rows delineate three use-cases, from top to bottom: specifying a mapping that includes a vector, indexing a new document according to this mapping,